Bennydergoat/Steal-Calculator/README.md

 ## 🛠️ Installation & Setup

-Since this is a client-side web app, you don't need to install anything.
+Since this is a client-side web app, you don't need to install anything, you can easely access it via your´e Browser [here](graborescalc.netlify.app/).

 To run this project locally, you can clone the repository directly using the command below:
    ```